-Station Headquarters/Station No. 1 (726 5th Ave S.) (photo of Station No. 1)

-Designed by the local architectural firm of Carl W. Schubert and Associates, the new Fire Department Headquarters (Station No. 1) was constructed in 1965-66.
+33 "A Dignified Landmark: Architects Wanted Distinctive Design," La Crosse Tribune Aug 2, 1970.
+34 "Ground Broken for New \$2.3 Million Courthouse," La Crosse Tribune June 20, 1963; "La Crosse Government Has a New Home," May 21, 1965; Op Cit, Robinson and Foell, 2003, pp. 14-15. designed to stylistically fit into their surrounding neighborhoods.
+As noted previously, three buildings: Station Headquarters; Station 2; and Station 3 were constructed during the survey period.
+Station Headquarters/Station No. 1 (726 5th Ave S.) Designed by the local architectural firm of Carl W. Schubert and Associates, the new Fire Department Headquarters (Station No. 1) was constructed in 1965-66.
 The building resulted in the combination of stations 1 and 3.
-The building, as noted by the Tribune, could accommodate eight fire trucks and had dormitory space for 18 men.
-The new headquarters at 5th Avenue and Market Streets is a Brutalist style two story concrete and brick building with a recessed first floor and recessed second floor windows.
+The building, as noted by the La Crosse Tribune, could accommodate eight fire trucks and had dormitory space for 18 men.
+The new headquarters at 5th Avenue South and Market streets is a Brutalist style two story concrete and brick building with a recessed first floor and recessed second floor windows.36 Station #2 (626 Monitor St.) Station #2, meanwhile had been constructed ten years previously in 1956 with a one-half story bay to accommodate the fire trucks, has a one story wing; both sections are flat roofed.
+Station #3 (1710 Losey Boulevard) While the new headquarters was being constructed in 1965-66 a stylistically similar station, #3, was constructed on Losey Boulevard.
+Like the headquarters building, Station #3 is constructed of brick and concrete with vertical bands of windows, and also has a flat roof.37 La Crosse Home for Children (2507 Weston St.) The La Crosse Home for Children, now the Family and Children's Center, is located at 2507 Weston Street on a five acre lot.

-&lt;sup>34 "Ground Broken for New \$2.3 Million Courthouse," Tribune June 20, 1963; "La Crosse Government Has a New Home," May 21, 1965; Op Cit, Robinson and Foell, 2003, pp. 14-15.

-&lt;sup>35 Hessel, 2007, p.
-219.

-Station #2 (626 Monitor)

-Stations Number 2, meanwhile had been constructed ten years previously in 1956 with a 1/12 story bay to accommodate the fire trucks, has a one story wing; both sections are flat roofed.

-Station #3 (1710 Losey Boulevard)

-While the new headquarters was being constructed in 1965-66 a stylistically similar station, No. 3, was constructed on Losey Boulevard.
-Like the headquarters building, Station 3 is constructed of brick and concrete with vertical bands of windows, and also has a flat roof.

-La Crosse Home for Children (2507 Weston St.)

-The La Crosse Home for Children, now the Family and Children's Center, is located at 2507 Weston Street on a five acre lot.
 Originally known as the La Crosse Home for Friendless Women and Children, the home was a private endeavor founded in 1888 by local women.
-The first facility was a house located at 717 Badger Street; in 1891, money was raised to purchase a house at 11th and Ferry Streets which was used until 1963.

-Likely designed by local firm Hackner, Schroeder, Roslansky and Associates, the 1963 building which used no public funds for construction, is a two story L shaped 16,500 square foot, stone and frame sided building with an arcade extending along the main entrance.
-The building included residential wings for boys and girls, recreational areas, offices, and an apartment for resident house parents.
-In 1976, a one story 3,375 square foot wing was added to the west side of the original building, also designed by Hackner, Schroeder, Roslansky and Associates (formerly Hackner, Schroeder and Associates).
-As noted by the Tribune, the wing featured a stone and white frame sided exterior that was "designed to blend as closely as possible" to the existing building.

-Public Library Main Branch (800 Main St)

-&lt;sup>36 La Crosse Fire Rescue: Legends and Legacies, La Crosse Fire Department Centennial Book Committee, 1995, p.
-81.; "Proposed \$300,000 Fire Station," Tribune Dec.
-12, 1965; Op Cit, Robinson and Foell, 2003, pp. 14-15.

-&lt;sup>37 "La Crosse's 'New Look' Fire Dept." Tribune Sept 17, 1967.
+The first facility was a house located at 717 Badger Street; in 1891, money was raised to purchase a house at 11th and Ferry Streets which was used until 1963.38 36 La Crosse Fire Rescue: Legends and Legacies, La Crosse Fire Department Centennial Book Committee, 1995, p.
+81.; "Proposed \$300,000 Fire Station," La Crosse Tribune Dec.
+12, 1965; Op Cit, Robinson and Foell, 2003, pp. 14-15 37 "La Crosse's 'New Look' Fire Dept." La Crosse Tribune Sept 17, 1967.

-&lt;sup>38 "La Crosse Home for Children Had Beginning 75 Years Ago," Tribune, no date.
+38 "La Crosse Home for Children Had Beginning 75 Years Ago," La Crosse Tribune, no date.